djkormo/katacoda-scenarios/kubernetes-cka-part2/finish.md

-You will learn how to
+You have learned how to

 a) create pods and services

-b) create deployments
+b) create deployments, rollouts and rollbacks, scale applications

-c) create jobs and cronjobs
+c) control limits and resources

 https://training.linuxfoundation.org/cka-program-changes-2020/